Bill Hilf

+Bill Hilf holds the position of Board Chair of the Allen Institute of Artificial Intelligence, as well as Board Chair of American Prairie.

-Bill Hilf currently holds the position of Chief Executive Officer (CEO) at Vale Group, formerly named Vulcan Inc. He was appointed CEO on 2 December 2016, succeeding Paul Allen.
+Hilf was formerly the chief executive officer (CEO) at Vale Group, formerly named Vulcan Inc. He was appointed CEO on 2 December 2016, succeeding Paul Allen, and stepped down in June 2024.
 Before becoming CEO of Vale Group he was the Senior Vice President and General Manager at Hewlett-Packard Enterprise's Cloud business unit, where he was responsible for engineering, product management, and product marketing.
 Prior to his time at HPE, Bill spent ten years at Microsoft in a variety of leadership roles.

+Hilf is also the author of a science fiction series.
+The first book, The Disruption, launched on April 7th, 2026.

 Career

 IBM

 During his tenure at IBM, Hilf held the role of a senior software architect and helped to build the company's Open-source strategy in the early 2000s.
 According to Wired, “IBM was one of the first companies to realize the benefits of software that anyone can use and modify for free.”

 Microsoft

 Hilf was then recruited by Microsoft in 2004 to help the company understand and work with the open-source software community.
-While at Microsoft, Hilf worked in a variety of leadership roles, including Windows Server and helping to build the company's cloud service, Microsoft Azure.
+While at Microsoft, Hilf worked in a variety of leadership roles, including Windows Server, Technical Computing, and helping to build the company's cloud service, Microsoft Azure.
 Hilf was instrumental in architecting Microsoft's early open-source strategy.
 For this work, he was recognized as one of the 25 most influential people at the company.